GrapeCity/ComponentOne-Web-API-Samples/WebApi/readme.txt

 Note for FlexReport using SQLite database:
 Currently, SQLite has this issue: https://stackoverflow.com/questions/13028069/unable-to-load-dll-sqlite-interop-dll/60176344.
-Then SQLite 1.0.113 x86 package is requied for the sample.
+Then SQLite 1.0.113 x86 package is required for the sample.